Volkswagen names Apple's Jungwirth as head of digital strategy

-FRANKFURT (Reuters) - Volkswagen (VOWG_p.DE) said on Tuesday it had appointed Johann Jungwirth as the head of its new digital strategy unit.
+FRANKFURT, Nov 10 (Reuters) - Volkswagen said on Tuesday it had appointed Johann Jungwirth as the head of its new digital strategy unit.

 Jungwirth, 42, comes from Apple Inc. where he was head of Mac Systems Engineering.
 Before he worked for Daimler as president and chief executive of Mercedes-Benz Research and Development North America.